What is Stance on Dance?

 Stance on Dance is a 501c3 dance journalism nonprofit that educates the dance community and wider audiences about dance from the perspective of underrepresented voices and access points.
-We do this through publishing and distributing content.
+We do this through publishing and distributing online content and a twice-a-year print publication.

 Through our wide array of international content — essays, interviews, podcasts, poetry, cartoons and more — Stance on Dance expands conversation beyond studios and theaters to illuminate the breadth and impact of dance as a practice.